zv/zv.github.com/_posts/2012-05-30-how-ptrace-really-works.markdown

 </pre>
 </p>

-<p>The mode of execution is quite trivial -- when this program runs, a new fork is created and the words "The child made a system call 11" (that would be execve) appear.</p>
+<p>This should be somewhat self explanatory -- when this program runs, a new fork is created and the words "The child made a system call 11" (syscall 11 is execve) appear.</p>

 <p>The signature for ptrace is as follows
   <i>long ptrace(enum __ptrace_request request, pid_t pid, void *addr, void *data);</i>